durovsky/rep/rep-I000X.rst

 - Integration of ROS-I system into existing industrial network (PLC as a master)
 - Using ROS-I as a high level system for industrially driven mechanics (PC as a master)

 The main goal of ROS-PROFINET wrapper is therefore to provide access to PROFINET network through ROS messages, services and actions.
-Originally ROS-PROFINET wrapper is developed in combination with Siemens CP1616, but with a little software adoption it should be possible for use with other Linux compatible PROFINET products as well.

 Software Layers
 ========